ooni/ooni.org/content/about/glossary.md

 The [OONI API](https://api.ooni.io/) provides an interface that enables users to request specific types of OONI data and to download such data in a specific format (JSON).
+For batch usage, we recommend the [OONI PostgreSQL MetaDB](https://github.com/ooni/sysadmin/blob/master/docs/metadb-sharing.md).

-The article, ["What is an API?
-In English, please"](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/), explains what an API is quite well.
+For a more detailed explanation, we recommend the article ["What is an API?
+In English, please"](https://www.freecodecamp.org/news/what-is-an-api-in-english-please-b880a3214a82/).

 ### AS

-The internet is run by a collection of thousands of autonomous systems (AS) that coordinate with each other to share routing information: directions on how to reach IP addresses on the internet.
+The internet is run by tens of thousands of autonomous systems (AS) that coordinate with each other to share routing information: directions on how to reach IP addresses on the internet.